thiblahute/meson-website/Creating-OSX-packages.md

 then we just need to initialize our build tree with this command:

-    meson --prefix=/tmp/myapp.app --bindir=Contents/MacOS builddir
+    meson --prefix=/tmp/myapp.app --bindir=Contents/MacOS builddir <other flags you might need>

 Now when we do <tt>ninja install</tt> the system is properly staged.
-If you have any resource files or data, you need to install them into <tt>Contents/Resources</tt>.
+If you have any resource files or data, you need to install them into <tt>Contents/Resources</tt> either by custom install commands or specifying more install paths to the Meson command.

 Next we need to install an <tt>Info.plist</tt> file and an icon.
 For those we need the following two Meson definitions.

     install_data('myapp.icns', install_dir : 'Contents/Resources')
     install_data('Info.plist', install_dir : 'Contents')

+The simplest way to create an icon in the <tt>icns</tt> format is to create an icon in tiff format and then use the <tt>tiff2icns</tt> helper application that comes with XCode.

 If you are not using any external libraries, this is all you need to do.
 You now have a full app bundle in <tt>/tmp/myapp.app</tt> that you can use.
 Most applications use third party frameworks and libraries, though, so you need to add them to the bundle so it will work on other peoples' machines.